kHRISl33t/runtime-env-cra/README.md

 ```

 The script parses everything based on your `.env` file and adds it to `window.__RUNTIME_CONFIG__`.
-If your `NODE_ENV` is `DEVELOPMENT` it will use the values from your `.env`, but if you provide anything else then `DEVELOPMENT` it will parse it from `process.env`.
+If you pass `NODE_ENV=DEVELOPMENT` for the script, it will use the values from your `.env`, but if you provide anything else than `DEVELOPMENT` or nothing for `NODE_ENV` it will parse environment variables from `process.env`.
 This way you can dynamically set your environment variables in production/staging environments without the need to rebuild your project.

 ## Requirements